MLN142/yolov8-head-detector/README.md

 This repository provides a YOLOv8 model trained to detect **human heads in dense crowd scenes**.
 The model was trained using the [JHU-CROWD++](http://www.crowd-counting.com) dataset and can be used for research in areas such as crowd counting, surveillance, and crowd safety systems.

 > ⚠️ This repository only contains the trained model and inference scripts.
-The full stampede detection or crowd analysis pipeline is **not** included.

 ---